 Samuel Leiser is a lonely bird.
 His father Yehuda escaped the Nazis by pretending to be an author; thus he was able to go to America as an artist an to become the celebrated crime writer Jonathan Still.
 Now Samuel translates his books into German.
 Between the lines he seeks and finds hidden messages.
 But what do they mean?
 During a summer in the early 70s, Samuel’s premature daughter Ashley comes from London to Paris to get to know him closer.
 Soon it’s getting crowded in his small flat: Samuel’s Uruguayan ex-wife comes to visit with her father and her new boyfriend.
 Passing travellers stay longer than expected, the rooms are filled with people, in the end even Yehuda and his gangster-relatives are approaching.
 Samuel can’t even escape this tumultuous family reunion between marriage vows and jealousy dramas by falling in love with his Spanish teacher.
 It’s not only the people in his life to assail him but also their stories and inherited nightmares – right up to the rousing finale.

 Martin Kluger tells a story about love that encompasses three generations: a melancholic-ironic Comédie humaine.

-Martin Kluger was born in 1948 in Berlin.
-He lives in Berlin and Montevideo.
-He has written for cinema (amongst other things "Rama Dama", "Felidae") and various TV films.
-In 1998 he has published his debut novel “Die Verscheuchte”, his novels “Abwesende Tiere” (2002), “Die Gehilfin” (2006) and "Der Vogel, der spazieren ging" (2008) as well as his collection of Stories “Der Koch, der nicht ganz richtig war” have been published by DuMont.
-2008 he received the Bremer Literatur-Preis for his oeuvre and the Candide Prize.
+Martin Kluger (1948-2021) worked as author, translator and script writer.
+With DuMont he published the novels “Abwesende Tiere”, “Die Gehilfin” and “Der Vogel, der spazieren ging” as well as the collection of stories “Der Koch, der nicht ganz richtig war”.
+2008 he received the Bremer Literatur-Preis and the Candide Prize.